RobvanGastel/removing-pos-vit-bias/README.md

 This image displays patch cosine similarity between a selected patch token and the other patches, like on page 4 of the DINOv3 paper (Siméoni et al., 2025).
 This quantative evaluation helps us see how well it can distinguish between object types in the image.
 In the `visualization.ipynb` I evaluate what encoder size and RASA post-training does to the performance of the model.
 Smaller models still struggle to produce good cosine similarities.
 See the `visualization.ipynb` notebook or test it for yourself in Google collab.

-Things I am still evaluating:
-- Measure linear segmentation performance with RASA post-training.
-- Evaluate performance different datasets for downstream and post-training.
-- Can post-training with gram anchorring of DINOv3s distilled models also improve scaling to higher resolution images.

 ## Setup
 Install the packages using the `requirements.txt` file.